jreisinger/checkip/README.md

 # checkip

-Checkip is a CLI tool and library that provides generic and security information about IP addresses in an easy way.
-It uses various [checks](https://pkg.go.dev/github.com/jreisinger/checkip/check) to do so.
+Checkip is a CLI tool and [library](https://pkg.go.dev/github.com/jreisinger/checkip) that provides generic and security information about IP addresses in an easy way.

 ```
 $ checkip 1.1.1.1